abaez/docker-flyspray/README.md

 file, but for right now it requires full `/app` directory.

 ### From source
-You edit line 15 on `fig.yml` to where you have your flyspray configuration.
+You edit line 15 on `docker-compose.yml` to where you have your flyspray configuration.
-Then simply run `fig up`
+Then simply run `docker-compose up`

 ### from docker directly
 You need to give where you have your flyspray configuration and you need to